-I'm Amber Brueseke: a registered nurse, personal trainer, online fitness coach, wife and mom of 4.
-I started Biceps After Babies in 2016 and have really clarified my mission over the years to helping women feel confident in their skin and empowered in their lives through fitness and nutrition.
+I'm Amber Brueseke: a registered nurse, personal trainer, online fitness coach, wife, and mom of 4.
+I started Biceps After Babies in 2016 and have really clarified my mission over the years to help women feel confident in their skin and empowered in their lives through fitness and nutrition.

 Up to this point, I've mostly shared my message and mission on Instagram and Facebook but I have realized that I have SO much more to say than can be confined to a caption.
-Biceps After Babies Radio will be a place that I personally can teach, motivate, inspire, as well as share guests who will do the same.
+Biceps After Babies Radio will be a place where I personally can teach, motivate, and inspire, as well as share with guests who will do the same.

 Thanks for listening, hit subscribe and check back each Tuesday for new episodes!

 Find show notes at bicepsafterbabies.com/1